Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-00.md

 We're not going to jump into coding today though.

+Sorry, in TTRPG terms, this is session zero.

-Instead I want to talk about why you should or should not learn Rust, what other learning resources are out there, and how this course is going to compare.
+I want to talk about why you should or should not learn Rust

+what other learning resources are out there

+and how this series is going to compare

 ### Why Rust